christian-schlichtherle/service-wight/README.md

 Now you can run the service location code again and it will print `Hello Christian!`, without any changes.

-### Adding Another Locatable Service Transformation
+### Adding Another Locatable Service Filter

-Similar to a locatable service provider, you can add another locatable service transformation.
+Similar to a locatable service provider, you can add another locatable service filter.
 Again, the default priority is `0`:

 ```java